 In the Frost archives, you can read his charismatic letters home, including one to a Quaker childhood friend who asked what he thinks of pacifism.
 Leonard heatedly describes German atrocities against civilians and long lines of war refugees, and says this: “No sane man could possibly be a pacifist having seen what I have seen.”

-After the battle, Leonard was sent to train soldiers at Ohio’s Camp Sherman.
+Following the battle, Leonard was sent to train soldiers at Ohio’s Camp Sherman.
 Six months after miraculously surviving Belleau Wood, he died there of pneumonia.

 It was “a kind of ironic blow not uncommon during the Great War,” to quote a recollection written about Leonard.
-Indeed, upwards of a third of those alumni who died in World War I succumbed to germs, not bullets, mostly because of the flu pandemic of 1918.
+Indeed, upwards of a third of Amherst alumni who died in World War I succumbed to germs, not bullets, mostly because of the flu pandemic of 1918.